 Doctors may do other tests if people have weakness or numbness or if their symptoms have lasted for more than 6 weeks.
-Magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI) and computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) are imaging tests that can help doctors identify abnormalities of the spine that are causing lumbar spinal stenosis.
+Magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) and computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) are imaging tests that can help doctors identify abnormalities of the spine that are causing lumbar spinal stenosis.
 Tests of the nerves and muscles Nerve and muscle tests A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
-Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more (electrodiagnostic tests), such as nerve conduction studies and electromyography, can help doctors identify the affected spinal nerve root and the severity of the damage.
+Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more (electrodiagnostic tests), such as nerve conduction studies and electromyography, can help doctors identify the affected area of stenosis and spinal nerve root compression, and the severity of the damage.

 Treatment of Lumbar Spinal Stenosis